swe-fall-2024/soundbytes/Sprint3.md

 - **User State Management**: Dynamically stored the logged-in user and made the data accessible throughout the site.
 - **Post Songs Page UI**: Improved form design and made the experience more intuitive for users.
 - **Routing and Navigation**: Refined the navbar and page routing for smoother and more predictable navigation.
+- **Search Functionality**: Added search bar to navbar that dynamically routes to other users' profiles

 ## Youtube Demo
 https://youtu.be/93jt3K3rwqQ